typebrook/FiveMinsMore/README.md

 # FiveMinsMore
-A map viewer for hiking/mountaineering/rescue, focus on info presentation.
 ====================

 ### Description
+A map viewer for hiking/mountaineering/rescue, focus on presentation about necessary information.